NiharikaSaxena18/TravelTicketBackend/README.md

         2. /api/package/details/:id : Display the desired listing with the package Id from database.

-        3. /api/package/filter : Display all the desired listings user searched for with location filter.
+        3. /api/package/filter : Display all the desired listings user searched with location filter.

 - ### Order verification / display & CheckOut Page: